flutter/devtools/CONTRIBUTING.md

 For example, `lib/src/flutter`, `lib/src/inspector/flutter`, or `test/flutter` are all acceptable
 locations to put new Flutter code.

-When we are ready to turn down the pure-Dart web version of the app, we can delete all code that isn't inside of or imported by the flutter code.
+When we are ready to turn down the `dart:html` web version of the app, we will delete all code that isn't inside of or imported by the flutter code.

 ## Developing with VS Code